 We are former Senior Prosecutors who have specialized in advocating for the criminally accused for almost three decades...

-Since 1987, Los Angeles criminal defense lawyers Paul Takakjian and Stephen Sitkoff have dedicated their legal practice to defending and preserving the rights of individuals charged with criminal offenses.
-Our criminal defense attorneys specialize in representing clients in Los Angeles, as well as throughout Southern California — including Ventura, San Bernardino, Riverside, and Orange Counties — in criminal cases involving DUI, drug crimes, sex crimes, theft crimes, domestic violence and violent crimes, as well as DMV license suspension hearings.
+Since 1987, Los Angeles criminal defense lawyers Paul Takakjian and Stephen Sitkoff have dedicated their legal practice to defending and preserving the rights of individuals charged with misdemeanor and felony criminal offenses.
+Our criminal defense attorneys specialize in representing clients in Los Angeles, as well as throughout Southern California — including Ventura, San Bernardino, Riverside, and Orange Counties — in criminal cases involving DUI, Drug Crimes, Sex Crimes, Theft Crimes, Domestic Violence and Violent Crimes, and DMV License Suspension Hearings.

 GENERAL DUI CRIMES

 What Our Clients Say About Our Legal Defense Team...

 I want to thank you for all the tireless work and information you provided to us in the matter of J.C., Jr. We know God placed you in our path.
 We have little money but our faith is strong.
 We will keep you in our prayers.
 I thank you again, J.C., Sr.